Suvradeep-10/AI-Chatbot/README.md

 # AI-Chatbot

-An AI chatbot using generative api.
-Click on the link to use the chatbot- https://deep-ai-chatbot.streamlit.app/
+An AI chatbot using generative api. streamlit run main.py use this command to run it on localhost or use theis link to use the chatbot from Streamlit cloud Click on the link to use the chatbot- https://deep-ai-chatbot.streamlit.app/